-Due to the COVID-19 pandemic all appointments will require triage by a GP, the easiest way to do this is by clicking here and filling out an eConsult.
+All appointments are triaged by a GP, whether that be booked via the telephone or EConsult.
+The most efficient way for your GP is to do this by clicking here and filling out an eConsult.
 One of our GPs will go through your responses and arrange the appropriate appointment or treatment.

 Please note we do not accept appointment requests via email.